SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-action.md

 ## Add Geo Location Details

-In this section, we extend the Incident Management CAP service to include the geo location details of the customer.
+In this section, you will extend the Incident Management CAP service to include the Geo location details of the customer.

-1. Create a new file `extend.cds` in the location `srv` and add the following content into it.
+1. Create a new file `extend.cds` in the location `srv` and add the following code into it.

 ```cds
 using { sap.capire.incidents as my } from '../db/schema';